WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-### De-duplication of IDs
+### De-duplication of interfaces

-If two worlds shared the same set of import and export IDs, then the union of the two worlds will only contain one copy of this set.
-For example, the following two worlds `union-my-world-a` and `union-my-world-b` are equivalent:
+If two worlds share an imported or exported [interface name], then the union of
+the two worlds will only contain one copy of that imported or exported name.
+For example, the following two worlds `union-my-world-a` and `union-my-world-b`
+are equivalent:

 ```wit
 package local:demo;